Redefining a Threat Intelligence Platform to Address the Challenges of Security OperationsPOSTED BY MARC SOLOMON

 Within this single environment that ThreatQ Investigations provides, multiple people and teams can share the same pool of threat data and evidence.
 Rather than working in parallel and easily overlooking key commonalities that might exist across investigations, threat intelligence analysts, security operations centers (SOCs) and incident handlers can now operate in a virtual cybersecurity situation room.
 They can see how the work of others can impact and further benefit their work, and they can even test theories prior to sharing with the group to ensure accuracy and relevance.
 Embedding collaboration into the investigation process accelerates security operations with all parties working together efficiently to determine the right action to take faster.

-Anything you currently know about a threat intelligence platform or that has been written about a TIP is now outdated.
+Anything you currently know about a threat intelligence platform or that has been written about a threat intelligence platform is now outdated.
 It’s time to change how you look at a threat intelligence platform and, more importantly, what you can expect from one.
 If you’re trying to solve security operations challenges, take a closer look at what’s possible.